aiven/inkless/inkless/KnownChallenges.md

 If linear, what is the constant factor (e.g. metadata bytes per record, per batch, per data byte?)
 Can we use compression to optimize this ratio?

+#### Answer (partial)

+This depends on the design chosen for the batch coordinates.
+We should expect on the order of ~100 bytes per producer batch, but variable per data byte.
+This will be more efficient for larger records and larger batch sizes.
+During compaction batches may be combined, and may allow batch coordinates to get more efficient for the same amount of data stored.

 ### What's our take on partition ownership?

 Given brokers are stateless and Kafka has the concept of leader of a partition, how do we reconcile these two concepts?
 How can we guarantee ordering within partition?